Frequently asked questions

 What ongoing support or professional development do educators receive?

-Educators gain 9 hours of professional development through the program.
+Educators gain nine hours of professional development through the program.
 Optional workshops, webinars, and printable follow-up materials are available to extend your learning.
 Ongoing updates and community support are included with your annual membership.

-For Families
+For families

 What is Sparky and Shady all about?